![]() |

 Gerónima Sande, a Mapuche woman, lives with her four children in a

-one-room shack in the nearly deserted town of El Cuy in the wastelands of
+one-room shack in the nearly deserted town of Trapalco, Provincia El Cuy, in the wilderness of

 Patagonia where the wind never stops howling.
 The oldest son